 o

-Cloudcroft does not have a hospital, but Gerald Champion Regional Medical Center (CHRISTUS Health) in Alamogordo has 98 beds and is accredited by the Joint Commission.
-It accepts Medicare patients, as well as military patients from nearby Holloman Air Force Base.
-Ruidoso, 25 miles away, also has an accredited hospital.
+Cloudcroft does not have a hospital, but Gerald Champion Regional Medical Center (CHRISTUS Health) is in Alamogordo.
+Ruidoso, 25 miles away, also has a hospital.

 The Michael Nivison Public Library is small with limited hours, but it has free wi-fi and a friendly staff.